This memorial is erected to commemorate the patriotism and devotion of our citizens who answered our country's call and served in the World War.

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Haskell Playhouse (approx. 1.9 miles away); Lyman Trumbull House (approx. 2 miles away); The Legend of the Piasa (approx. 2.3 miles away); Scott Bibb and the Alton School Desegregation Case (approx. 2½ miles away); Ruins of First State Prison in Illinois (approx. 2½ miles away); Ryder Building (approx. 2½ miles away); Lincoln-Douglas Debates! (approx. 2.6 miles away); Discover History All Around Alton (approx. 2.6 miles away).
+Haskell Playhouse (approx. 1.9 miles away); Lyman Trumbull House (approx. 2 miles away); The Legend of the Piasa (approx. 2.3 miles away); First Soybeans Planted in Illinois, 1851 (approx. 2.3 miles away); Elijah Parish Lovejoy (approx. 2.3 miles away); College Avenue Presbyterian Church (approx. 2.3 miles away); College Avenue Presbyterian Church and the Old Rock House (approx. 2.3 miles away); Alton & Sangamon Railroad (approx. 2.4 miles away).
 Touch for a list and map of all markers in Alton.

 The statue atop the pedestal is a replication of E. M. Viquesneys "Spirit of The American Doughboy".

 Also see . . .

 2. Who are "Doughboy" Searchers??::.
 This web site gives more detailed history, photos, and items.
 Also examples of other Viquesney works of Historical Art.
 (Submitted on May 21, 2012, by Al Wolf of Veedersburg, Indiana.)